 Why are health plans subject to HIPAA?

 HIPAA applies to health plans because they are considered covered entities.
-As defined by HIPAA, covered entities are individuals or organizations directly involved in handling and managing individuals' protected health information (PHI) within the healthcare system.
-Health plans, including health insurance companies, HMOs, employer-sponsored health plans, and government healthcare programs like Medicare and Medicaid, fall into this category.
+Covered entities, as defined by HIPAA, are individuals or organizations that are directly involved in handling and managing individuals' protected health information (PHI) within the healthcare system.
+CMS guidance provide, “For HIPAA purposes, health plans include:

 What is the role of health plans in protecting PHI?